What are the biggest MISTAKES people make when preparing their home for a whole-house audio system?

 • Do not plan to cram the components into a cabinet where access to the back of the equipment is difficult.
 You also need airflow around your equipment to ensure the equipment operates at its best now and for years to come.

 • If space and budget allow, use a system rack that will allow you to easily organize and access your equipment.
 Most HTD components can be mounted in a standard 19" rack (mounting brackets sold separately).
-Model MCA-66 can only be mounted in a rack using a rack shelf.
+Model MCA-66 can be mounted in a rack using a rack shelf.

 MISTAKE: Adding a patch panel for Cat cables - it's a bad idea.